How To Spot A Troublesome Teacher…

 This actually shines through more commonly than you might think.

-Teachers are often incredibly knowledgeable about their specialty, and they are rightly proud of that fact.
+Teachers are often incredibly knowledgeable about their speciality, and they are rightly proud of that fact.

 However, this shouldn’t be an invitation for a teacher to show off at every opportunity.
 Most of those more complex explanations end up confusing and intimidating students, rather than teaching them.